deardurham/dear-petition/README.md

 ### Restore database

-To restore a database dump, you can run:
+If you have a database dump you wish to restore, you can run:

 ```sh
 docker-compose run --rm django sh